Tuesday, December 27, 2016

 Rapet Père et Fils, Pernand-Vergelesses Premier Cru, En Caradeux, 2013

 I know what I was looking for in white Burgundies when I started out.
 I read what the wine the books had to say about the classic idiom and the notion appealed to me: savory, focused whites, carrying hints of nuts and minerals and offering saline, rather than sweet, flavors.
-Most of the wines I tried at the time (say, seven to ten years ago) were fairly young, naturally enough given the nubile state of my collection and my friends', so they only insinuated at their potential to evolve into the ideal I was looking for.
+Most of the wines I tried at the time (say, seven to ten years ago) were fairly young, so they only insinuated at their potential to evolve into the ideal I was looking for.
 Many were at least a little oaky and fat and they remained that way when we returned to them years later.
 At best.
-At worst they didn't keep well at all, as Burgundy whites have been cursed by premox for the last two decades, meaning the wines show premature signs of oxidation in wines that used to carry their age much better in older vintages (don't confuse premox with general old age in wines never designed to age).
+At worst they didn't keep well at all, as Burgundy whites have been cursed by premox for the last two decades, meaning there are premature signs of oxidation in wines that used to carry their age much better in the past.

 Eventually, I learned how to find what I was looking for.
-Some winemakers cater to easily impressed consumers, offering wines whose body fat and immediate pleasures make good first impressions, i.e. they were ripe and oaky - and let's face it, ripeness and oak sell wines to newbies.
+Some winemakers offer wines whose body fat and immediate pleasures make good first impressions, i.e. they were ripe and oaky - and let's face it, ripeness and oak sell wines to newbies.
 Many buyers remain newbies forever, so there's obviously a market share out there for wines whose lack of focus and depth is obscured by oak.

-On the other hand, there are wines that start out fat and oaky, yet I'd sense they have enough substance to carry them through the cellar.
+On the other hand, there are wines that start out fat and oaky, yet I'd sense they have enough substance to carry them long enough through the cellar to shed the fat and oak.
 Or would, if not for premox.

 But I was going to write about a wine, and the reason I'm boring you with this spiel is that the En Caradeux easily typifies my ideal in Bourgone whites.
 It really ticks off every checkbox I need: clarity, purity, that compact, focused leanness that belies substance.
 And it comes from an excellent terroir, a Premier Cru close to the Corton-Charlemagne hill.
 Which means importers will hype this as a mini-Corton - and they'd be right.
 Except that with its green apple peels, flint, Atlantic salt, great length and focus, you could just as easily mistake it for a cooler climat Puligny Premier Cru.
 (Dec.
 1, 2016)